 BAJAWA

-At 1,200m, Bajawa has a cool, temperate climate, a real relief from the sea level sweatboxes I have been getting used to.
+At 1,200m, Bajawa has a cool, temperate climate, a real relief from the sea-level sweatboxes I have been getting used to.
 Tourists come here to explore some of the dozens of traditional villages of the Ngada people.
 Over 60,000 Ngada inhabit the upland Bajawa plateau and the slopes around the perfect cone of Gunung Inerie.
 Older animistic beliefs remain strong and most Ngada practice a fusion of animism (basically nature and ancestor worship) and Roman Catholicism.
 They worship Gae Dewa, a god who unites the heavens and the earth.
 They don’t believe in hell but that the soul resides below the ground.

-The most evident symbols of Ngada tradition are pairs of ngadhu (a 3-4m tall parasol shaped, thatched structure with a central carved pole representing the ‘male’) and bhaga (a miniature thatched roof house representing the ‘female’.
+The most evident symbols of Ngada tradition are pairs of ngadhu (a 3-4m tall parasol-shaped, thatched structure with a central carved pole representing the ‘male’) and bhaga (a miniature thatched roof house representing the ‘female’.
 Each pair is associated with a particular family group (clan) within a village.
 There are only three villages left that look like they did over a hundred years ago.

-In my hotel I met a young tour guide named Benie who said that the biggest festival of the year was being held the next day in his home village of Landa.
-I didn’t argue the price and he picked me up at my hotel at 7:30am on his motorcycle.
+In my hotel, I met a young tour guide named Benie who said that the biggest festival of the year was being held the next day in his home village of Landa.
+I didn’t argue the price and he picked me up at my hotel at 7:30 am on his motorcycle.
 Benie lives in Bajawa with his wife and two children but we stopped at his family home in Landa, traditionally shaped but with a corrugated metal roof rather than thatch.
 Three raised graves were in the corners of the front yard.
 The most characteristic part of the house was a tall four-sided roof that rises above a central raised room, the most important part of the house.
 The front “foyer” was furnished only with a plastic chair, TV and stereo/speaker system.
 To enter the 14’x14’ central room, one must bow down to pass through the 4’ doorway.
 Just above the lower walls made of 7 hardwood planks to the side (7 is a lucky number to them), is a board carved with water buffalo horns, chickens and geometric designs.
 One corner had a fire pit and opposite the door was a simple altar with a small Christ statue, a gourd with palm wine and two baskets (one male and the other female) with momentos of dead ancestors.
 Center motifs were smeared with dried blood from sacrificing chickens.
 We drove 19km south to the village of Luba. we passed great views of Gunung Inerie just as the cloud and mist cleared to reveal the whole volcano.
 The muted green slopes were cut by jagged water courses and old lava flows.

 The tiny village of Luba sits on 5 terraces with its 13 houses surrounding an open central area with four pairs of ngadhu and bhaga.
 We sat on the front porch of a house on the top terrace while Benie explained their culture and belief systems.
-On the top terrace was a burial monument where the “important” people of the village are buried.
-It is a stone walled platform with many large stones projecting from the top.
+On the top terrace was a burial monument where the “important” people of the village were buried.
+It is a stone-walled platform with many large stones projecting from the top.
 Every time the thatch on the roof is redone, or improvements made to the ngadhu and bhaga, sacrifices of a water buffalo or pigs must be made.
 Because of the expense, the roofs were in pretty bad shape.
 The central pole of the ngadhu are trees carefully gathered and must be very stout as the sacrificial water buffalo is tied to it before his throat is slit.
 The pole is black from all the blood smeared over it through the decades.
 The terrace is laced with graves – tiny elevated rectangles with a border of stones.
 Plates the dead person used lay on top.

 We then went to Bena, the largest and most iconic village.
 Similar to Luba it is built on a slope so two large terraces are flanked by more than 20 thatched houses.
 Overlapping bamboo roofed the large front porches.
 Each house has rows of water buffalo horns and jaw bones and pig bones hanging from the outside rafters from all the animals sacrificed during the construction, remodelling and feasts held at the house.
 It was banking day so two guys on laptops were looking after 7 women (women are the best ones to look after the finances of the family) with yellow bankbooks listing their deposits and loans in this micro-financing system.
 All the women were chewing betel and the deep red staining of their teeth and lips takes some getting used to.
 Betel is universal in these poor countries as it acts as a stimulant, appetite suppressant and warmer.
 Betel spits covered the stone walks.
 Two women were producing the waft of a weaving.
 A joint effort, they were knotting the thin thread on each passing.
 At another home, a woman with a back-strap loop was producing the final product.
 I bought a lovely weaving that must have taken a week to produce for $18.
 Graves are everywhere in the central terrace and one needs to tread carefully.
 The large burial platform had huge jagged rocks covered in lichen sticking up all over.
-Dragging these rocks is all human powered and must entail great effort.
+Dragging these rocks is all human-powered and must entail great effort.
 Both villages had groups of little kids playing simple games in the dirt.
-One entailed an elaborate foot kick of small plastic oil can caps filled with half and avocado pit for weight.
+One entailed an elaborate foot kick of small plastic oil can caps filled with half an avocado pit for weight.
 Who got the farthest or hit a target won.
-The kids at Bena in their European football jerseys, spun cone shaped blocks of wood hitting targets.
+The kids at Bena in their European football jerseys, spun cone-shaped blocks of wood hitting targets.
 They played for hours with these simple games.
 Free-range children with no screens.
 I entered one of the simple homes all constructed alike with the central raised special room and designs.
-Furnishings were spartan and austere.
+The furnishings were spartan and austere.
 From a high viewpoint at the end of Bena, one could see nontraditional villages with corrugated metal roofs dotting the slopes below.
 Benie was very careful to explain the culture and etiquette expected of visitors.
 He showed some disdain for tourists who came independently on their scooters and didn’t use a guide to explain their traditions.

 We then returned to Landa for the festival celebrating the New Year, their ancestors and gods.
 I rented a black cloth wrap-around cloth that was necessary to show respect for the festival.
 It was early afternoon and most of the morning had been spent taking communion.
 Everyone was sitting on plastic chairs as teenagers served lunch in woven baskets.
 We were invited into a house by one of Benie’s friends, ate and drank aruk, the potent palm “wine” (really whiskey).
 After a few small glasses, I had a few more and got a little drunk.
 Through the frequent rain showers, large crowds danced in circles in a basic step and chant.
 I joined in and the locals appreciated the effort.
-We eventually were invited to a nurse’s home for more socializing and didn’t get back to the hotel till 9pm.
+We were invited to a nurse’s home for more socializing and didn’t get back to the hotel till 9 pm.
 I had long discussions with the nurse who was amazed at our liberal views and complete acceptance of abortion, homosexuality, gay marriage, marijuana, the failure of the Catholic church, and salaries paid in North America.
 She had very conservative, misinformed views.

 It was a spectacular day.
 Benie was very conscientious about explaining everything and attentive throughout the day.
 I was quite happy to have made the detour to Bajawa.